Early Views of the San Fernando Valley

 Historical Notes

 Archie Hanson, Jr. developed Hidden Hills as well as Rolling Hills, CA. Mr. Hanson renovated the Leonis Adobe and lived there with his family for a few years.
 He also designed the gardens at the Getty House in Los Angeles and the gardens of the Harold Lloyd Estate among other projects.
-The photo is part of the Leonis Adobe Museum and Plummer House collection, courtesy of CSUN/Oviatt Digital Library.
+The photo is part of the Leonis Adobe Museum and Plummer House Collection.
+Courtesy of CSUN Oviatt Digital Library.

 Then and Now